MicrosoftDocs/SupportArticles-docs/support/windows/win32/application-using-message-filters-unresponsive-win10.md

 ## Workaround 2

-Enable the previous version of the Microsoft IME by turning on the **Use previous version of \<Microsoft IME\>** toggle for your language in the **Language settings**, if you're using the new Microsoft IME in Windows 10 that may not be compatible.
+Enable the previous version of the Microsoft IME by turning on the **Use previous version of \<Microsoft IME\>** toggle for your language in the **Language settings**, if you're using the new Microsoft IME in Windows 10.

 > [!NOTE]
 > We recommend that you use the IME compatibility setting as a temporary workaround.